How to Produce an Interview Winning CV

 - IT skills: Fully proficient in Dreamweaver & Photoshop while very strong with HTML

-How have they prepared you for this role?
+How have your past skills and experiences prepared you for this role?

 Include voluntary, work experience and temporary roles, focusing on results, rather than daily duties.
 What did you achieve?
 How did you make a difference?
-Eg.
+For example:

-– Responsible for co-ordinating the production of company weekly newsletter to
+- Responsible for coordinating the production of company weekly newsletter to 70,000 recipients

 - Implemented a new company filing system improving organisational efficiency